Robustness of topological phases on aperiodic lattices: Introduction

 We describe a different approach to this robustness question by comparing the groupoid model with the coarse-geometric model on \( \Lambda \) using the regular representation.
-The numerical invariants defined in \cite{Bourne-Mesland:Aperiodic} factor through this representation.
-Therefore, since \( \CstRoe(\Lambda) \) is ``robust'', one only needs to understand which topological phases in \( \Cst(\mathcal{G}_\Lambda) \) still survive there.
+The topological invariants defined in \cite{Bourne-Mesland:Topological_phases} factor through this representation.
+Therefore, since \( \CstRoe(\Lambda) \) is ``robust'', one only needs to understand which topological phases in \( \Cst(\mathcal{G}_\Lambda) \) may still survive there.
 To this end, we introduce a handy definition of position spectral triples (\cref{def:position_spectral_triple}).
 Both the groupoid model and the coarse-geometric model possess such type of spectral triples.
 In particular, the position spectral triple \( \xi^\Roe_\omega \) over the Roe \Cst-algebra \( \CstRoe(\omega) \) induces an isomorphism \( \KK(\Cl_{d,0},\CstRoe(\omega))\to\Z \) (\cref{thm:position_spectral_triple_Roe_isomorphism}).
-Then we show that those numerical invariants of the groupoid model, given by localising the ``bulk cycle'' \( \bulkcycle \) at \( \omega\in\Omega_0 \), are pullbacks of the class of \( \xi^\Roe_\omega \) in K-homology under the comparison \st-homomorphism \( \Mat_N(\Cst(\mathcal{G}_\Lambda))\to\CstRoe(\omega) \) (\cref{thm:position_detects_strong_phases}).
+Then we show that those topological invariants of the groupoid model, given by localising the ``bulk cycle'' \( \bulkcycle \) at \( \omega\in\Omega_0 \), are pullbacks of the KK-class of \( \xi^\Roe_\omega \) under the comparison \st-homomorphism \( \Mat_N(\Cst(\mathcal{G}_\Lambda))\to\CstRoe(\omega) \) (\cref{thm:position_detects_strong_phases}).
 Such invariants are therefore strong in the sense of \cite{Ewert-Meyer:Coarse_geometry}.

-The comparison \st-homomorphisms \( \pi_\omega^N\colon\Mat_N\Cst(\mathcal{G}_\Lambda)\to\CstRoe(\omega) \) are (localised) regular representation on the tight-binding Hilbert spaces \( \ell^2(\omega,\mathcal{K}) \), where \( \mathcal{K} \) is an auxilliary separable Hilbert space, considered as a generalised version of the ``fundamental domain''.
-Such a representation, together with the position operators thereon, are zipped into the data of position spectral triples, which is compatible with the numerical invariants constructed in \cites{Bourne-Mesland:Aperiodic,Ewert-Meyer:Coarse_geometry}.
-On the other hand, Kubota \cite{Kubota:Controlled_topological_phases} has described a way to describe a comparison \st-homomorphism \( \Cst(\mathcal{G}_\Lambda)\to\CstRoe(\Lambda) \) whenever \( \Lambda \) is \emph{aperiodic}.
-We explain in \cref{ex:Kubota_construction} that Kubota's construction can be concretely realised as \( \pi_\Lambda \); in particular, this works for any \( \omega\in\Omega_0 \) disregarding whether or not the corresponding Delone set \( \omega \) is aperiodic.